cotes2020/jekyll-theme-chirpy/_posts/2022-02-08-thomson-lamp-multivaluedness.md

 \end{align}
 $$

-Not the prettiest-looking function, but it does serve our purpose, judging by its plot in the [diagram](#diagram).
+Not the prettiest-looking function, but it does serve our purpose, judging by its plot in the first [diagram](#diagrams).

 At long last, we can state the problem of Thomson's lamp in terms of mathematical elements: what is the value of $$\sigma \left( 2 \right)$$?
 The expression $$\log_2 \left( 2 - t \right)$$ appears frequently in the formula for $$\sigma \left( t \right)$$, and at $$t=2$$, it is undefined.
 Therefore, it does not make sense to ask what $$\sigma \left( 2 \right)$$ is!